Industry Analysis

 Maintaining Growth: Requirement of Firms to Expand their Service Offerings

 The firm of the future will need to expand beyond the classic CPA services.
-They will need to go well beyond standard compliance services to provide clients with comprehensive advice in the key areas that affect their client’s success.
+They will need to go well beyond standard compliance services to provide clients with comprehensive advice in the key areas that affect their client's success.
 What new areas can firms focus on that are complementary to their current offering?
-How do you expand on this and become the “Advisory” firm of the future?
-What extensions to your current offering could you provide such as wealth advisory, succession planning and cyber security?
-Some firms have creatively expanded into areas as diverse as marketing services, providing CRM systems integration, analytics insight and even search engine optimization.
-Service offering additions are, therefore, essential to continued success.
+How do you expand on this and become the "Advisory" firm of the future?

 A Cultural Shift: The Need for Firms to Embrace Specialists from Outside the Profession